-Experienced California Sexual Harassment Attorney Ready To Help You
+Experienced San Diego Sexual Harassment Attorney Ready To Help You

-Also Serving in Solana Beach and Representing Clients Across California, Including LA County, Palm Springs, Indio, Lancaster, San Diego, and More
+Also Serving in Solana Beach and Representing Clients Across California, Including LA County, Palm Springs, Indio, Lancaster, and More

 Attorney John W. Dalton has been fighting for victims of sex and gender discrimination and harassment for over 25 years.
 John’s Solana Beach, California-based law practice has always focused on representing plaintiffs in employment discrimination cases.
 Our firm works to help victims like you get back on your feet after the trauma of sexual harassment and employment discrimination.

-If you’ve been the victim of a hostile work environment, you need a California sexual harassment lawyer who isn’t afraid of going to trial.
+If you’ve been the victim of a hostile work environment, you need a San Diego sexual harassment lawyer who isn’t afraid of going to trial.
 John is an experienced trial lawyer who has secured some of the largest verdicts in sexual harassment cases in the State of California.
 Speak with a lawyer today!
+Call 858-720-8422 today!

 Check out our article on the process of suing your employer over a hostile work environment.